 Investors should be aware that the responsibilities and powers of the Supervisory Board are different from that of non-executive directors of a typical investment company listed on the main market of the London Stock Exchange.
 The Supervisory Board's primary role is to supervise the activities of the Management Board, but otherwise not to interfere with the management of the Company except in a limited number of circumstances as set out in the Articles and noted above.
-In particular, other than in respect of those matters specifically reserved to it by the Articles, the Supervisory Board has no power of control or veto over the actions of the Management Board, and does not have the formal power to set the agenda of those matters to be considered by the Management Board although members of the Management Board may be replaced by resolution of the Supervisory Board and members of the Supervisory Board are entitled to propose matters for consideration by Shareholders in general meeting.
+In particular, other than in respect of those matters specifically reserved to it by the Articles, the Supervisory Board has no power of control or veto over the actions of the Management Board, and does not have the formal power to set the agenda of those matters to be considered by the Management Board although members of the Supervisory Board are entitled to propose matters for consideration by Shareholders in general meeting.
 Further, as a matter of Luxembourg law, the Supervisory Board are neither required nor do they have the power to approve this Prospectus which is the sole responsibility of the Company only and has been approved for that purpose by the members of the Management Board only.